The EMPATHIC Framework for Task Learning from Implicit Human Feedback: Reward Ranking Performance on Human Proxy Test Episodes

 The result of performing the same reward ranking task on the human proxy test episodes is shown in Fig.~\ref{fig:robotaxi_tau_holdout}.
-In this setting, the episodes on which the mappings are evaluated are the same as the human proxies viewed.
+In this setting, the episodes on which the mappings are evaluated are the same as the human proxies viewed, and the rest of the episodes are used as training data.
 In general, our model's performance is bad on participants that the human proxies also find difficult and good on participants the human proxies performed well on, with a few exceptions.